WordPress Policies

 SSL Certificate

 WordPress provides a host of plugins designed to extend and expand the functionality of the content management system.
-TCU permits the use of plugins that meet the guidelines set forth by IT Applications, IT Systems, the Office of Website Management, TCU Secure Personal Information and WP Engine.
+TCU permits the use of plugins that meet the guidelines set forth by IT Applications, IT Security, the Office of Website Management, and WP Engine.

 The list of approved plugins for WordPress and WP Engine may be accessed in the web visual guide section.
 The use of any unapproved plugin violates TCU’s compliance protocol and will be removed.